Blueberry Slab Pie Without Eggs

 Baker’s Tips

 - Make sure your butter is cold before making the pie crust.
-If you are new to making pie crust, check out my All Butter Pie Crust for a very detailed tutorial on how to make pie crust.
+If you are new to making pie crust, check out How to Make Pie Crust in a Mixer for a very detailed tutorial on how to make pie crust.

 - You can use fresh or frozen blueberries for this easy blueberry pie, either works!
-If you are using frozen blueberries, be sure to thaw them properly before using in the pie.
+If you are using frozen blueberries, be sure to thaw them for 24 hours in the fridge and drain off excess liquid before using in the pie.
+Check out my post Can You Make Pie With Frozen Fruit? for a step by step.

 - I brush the top of the crust with my honey and water mixture, but you can also use beaten egg, heavy whipping cream, or milk.